andrewpey/vtland/_posts/2021-04-11-claim-steam-key.md

 To do so, you can search your inbox for the original email, or go to [https://itch.io/docs/buying/already-bought](https://itch.io/docs/buying/already-bought) and use the form there to request the links again to the email address you've used to buy the game.

-## Click Claim key
+## Click Get Steam key

 {% include img.html src="/assets/posts/claim-steam-key/2.png" %}

-After you find your download page, click the **Claim key** button under the Download buttons.
+After you find your download page, click the **Get Steam key** button under the Download buttons.

 ## Link your Steam account